 c.
 The successful applicant will be awarded the Scholarship on the nomination of the relevant research supervisor in the Centre for Advanced Food Enginomics.

 a.
-The Scholarship will provide an annual stipend allowance equivalent to the minimum Research Training Program (RTP) Stipend rate (indexed on 1 January each year) for up to three years, subject to satisfactory academic performance.
+The Scholarship will provide an annual stipend allowance equivalent to the University of Sydney's Research Training Program (RTP) Stipend rate (indexed on 1 January each year) for up to three years and is maintained through satisfactory academic performance.
 The recipient may apply for an extension of up to 6 months.

 c.
 Successful recipients of this Scholarship as a supplementary Scholarship will have the same leave conditions as indicated in the terms and conditions of the primary scholarship will apply.